2026 elections: England roundup

 Get the tools and resources that help you stay compliant with the changes to collective consultation during redundancy

-In 2027 a new threshold test will be introduced meaning that employers proposing 20 or more redundancies ‘at one establishment’ OR a certain number/percentage of employees are affected across the employing entity must carry out collective consultation.
+In 2027 a new threshold test will be introduced meaning that employers must carry out collective consultation if proposing 20 or more redundancies ‘at one establishment’ OR where a certain number/percentage of employees will be affected across the employing entity.
 This new threshold test is yet to be determined and will be set out in regulations.

-This page brings together the resources and information you need to understand these changes, when it’s happening and how to comply.
+This page brings together the resources and information you need to understand these changes, when they are happening and how to comply.

 Affiliate membership offers instant access to CIPD resources without the need for assessments or study, or explore your options to become a professional member of the CIPD to demonstrate your commitment to the world of work.